nickbstudy/notes/C#/Objects.md

 ### Polymorphism - allowing modification of base methods

 Base class methods can include the `virtual` keyword to indicate it can be overwritten in derivative classes by the `override` keyword.
-The original can still be called with `base.originalMethod()`
+The original can still be called with `base.originalMethod()` but by default the most specific one will be used based on the object called.

 ```
 Pidgeon joey = new Pidgeon();